ome/omero-documentation/developers/Omero/Web.rst

 the other web components.
-This includes a full image viewer, as well as methods for rendering images etc. You can browse the :javadoc:` webgateway urls <epydoc/omeroweb.webgateway.urls-module.html>`, or see the `OmeroWeb/WebGateway </ome/wiki/OmeroWeb/WebGateway>`_ wiki page for more info.
+This includes a full image viewer, as well as methods for rendering images etc. You can browse the :javadoc:` webgateway urls <epydoc/omeroweb.webgateway.urls-module.html>`, or see the `developers/Omero/Web/WebGateway` page for more info.

 Web Apps
 ~~~~~~~~